HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - Rotation Transforms for Computer Graphics
 - Matrix Transforms for Computer Games and Animation
 - Mathematical Basics of Motion and Deformation in Computer Graphics
+- Geometric and Discrete Path Planning for Interactive Virtual Worlds

 ## Booklist of Computational Geometry(计算几何书单列表)